QEC-pages/vecdec/README.md

 The program uses `m4ri` library for binary linear algebra.

-`Tiny Mersenne Twister` written by Mutsuo Saito and Makoto Matsumoto is used for random number generation (header file `src/tinymt64.h`).
+`Tiny Mersenne Twister` written by Mutsuo Saito and Makoto Matsumoto is used for random number generation (header file `src/tinymt64.h` is included with the distribution).

-`uthash` by Troy D. Hanson and  Arthur O'Dwyer is used for hashing storage (header file `src/uthash.h`).
+`uthash` by Troy D. Hanson and Arthur O'Dwyer is used for hashing storage (header file `src/uthash.h` is included with the distribution).

 ## Future